 The psychology department at Harding emphasizes excellence in academic coursework as well as a curriculum that leads to a competitive edge in graduate school admittance.
 Students graduating from Harding are adept at research skills and have the opportunity to produce their own original research to be presented at a professional conference.
 Most students also take advantage of upper level courses emphasizing practical skills such as Techniques of Counseling, Group Processes, and Field Experience.
 Through required and elective courses, they are well prepared for the rigors of graduate school in their chosen field.

-Most importantly, the Psychology Department at Harding University is committed to integrating spirituality and faith into the discipline.
-An upper level course is taught in Psychology and Christianity as well as each of the courses reflects an integration of the spiritual aspects into the field of Psychology.
+Most importantly, the psychology department is committed to integrating spirituality and faith into the discipline.
+An upper level course is taught in psychology and christianity as well as each of the courses reflects an integration of the spiritual aspects into the field of psychology.

-For more information about Harding University’s Psychology Program, please contact me at the address below.
+For more information about Harding University’s psychology Program, see the contact information listed below.
 We welcome the opportunity to assist you in becoming a part of our program.